cjg263/dbp_design/README.md

 6. LigandMPNN Stage 3 (Ligandmpnn-Rosetta FastRelax recycling) (optional)
 7. AlphaFold2 Filtering

-The directory `2b_design_mpnn` contains information for running the MPNN design script and creation of a Singularity apptainer with necessary dependencies.
-All of the steps above which use LigandMPNN can be substituted for Rosetta-based design using the scripts in 2a_rosetta_design.
-However, we strongly recommend using LigandMPNN design.

 ## Additional information for the LigandMPNN wrapper script

 Running MPNN requires installation of several programs, including LigandMPNN, PyRosetta, PSI_pred, and PSI_blast.
 The paths to these programs must be encoded in the 'external_paths.txt' folder.